jplatte/cargo-depgraph/README.md

 `cargo install cargo-depgraph`

-If you are using Arch Linux, you can alternatively install the AUR package `cargo-depgraph`.
+If you are using Arch Linux, you can alternatively install via `pacman -S cargo-depgraph`.

 ## Usage